Admin Tutorial

 in our

-previous step: /etc/gitlab-runner/custom-config.toml
+previous step: /etc/gitlab-runner/custom.toml

 [general]